[updated July 2019]

 Let’s do some sailing on Lake Michigan, the largest freshwater lake in the United States.
 Read on for more about Chicago sailing plus a video about sailing in Chicago!

 Chicago is a one of the largest cities in North America.
-In this city of four million people, there is something for everyone whether you live here or are just here on a visit to tour Chicago: world-class theater, professional sports, cutting edge restaurants, fortune 500 companies, and arts of all kinds.
+In this city of almost four million people, there is something for everyone whether you live here or are just here on a visit to tour Chicago: world-class theater, professional sports, cutting edge restaurants, fortune 500 companies, and arts of all kinds.
 And then in addition to all that…we are lucky to have this huge body of water right outside our door, virtually creating one big park and beach as the front yard of the city.

 The Chicago Park District’s nine lakefront harbors stretch from Lincoln Park in the northern part of the city to Jackson Park in the south.
 When you think boating, you probably think Miami or Southern California or even Seattle.
-But with accommodations for more than 5,000 boats, the Chicago Harbors surprisingly constitute the nation’s largest municipal harbor system.
+But with accommodations for more than 5,000 boats, the Chicago Harbors surprisingly make up the nation’s largest municipal harbor system.
 That’s right…Chicago.

 “I’m on a boat!”

 Take a look at this short video of our day:

 If you can’t see the embedded video or would like to see it in sparkling HD, please go here – it’s worth it!

 Chicago Sailing Culture